-Table F1 Reference organisms selected d by the Committee [U12] fc or assessing exposures Table Fi.
-Reference Ulganishis selected u by the committee n assessing exposures
+Table F1.
+Reference organisms selected by the Committee [U12] for assessing exposures

 F11.
 For terrestrial biota the equilibrium-based whole-body concentration ratio (CR) is defined as the concentration of a radionuclide in the whole organism at equilibrium divided by the concentration of the same radionuclide in soil.
 For aquatic organisms, the denominator is the concentration of the radionuclide in water.
 The Committee used the database on transfer factors in the ERICA Tool (based upon [B4, H12]), supplemented by more updated information provided by ICRP [I23], to derive radionuclide concentrations in non-human biota.
 While the intended application of this approach was for assessing the impact of routine releases of radionuclides to the environment, the approach was used by the Committee for a dynamic situation.
 Consequently, there may be substantial inaccuracies in the estimates of exposure.